Timothy A. Leach, MD, Inc.

 A C-section doesn't have to mean that there is no hope for a vaginal birth in the future.
 Dr. Timothy A. Leach is an OB/GYN serving the Walnut Creek, CA area, and he can help patients achieve the birth experience they want.

 A Vaginal Birth After Cesarean happens when a woman delivers a baby vaginally, but her last baby was delivered via cesarean.
 All women who have had a previous low-transverse uterine incision are candidates for VBAC.
-Dr.'s Leach and Gipps offer the option of VBAC where over 85% of our patients attempting a VBAC, deliver vaginally.
+Dr. Leach offer the option of VBAC where over 85% of our patients attempting a VBAC, deliver vaginally.
 Women who plan on more than two children should strongly consider VBAC to minimize the need for future cesareans which comes with increased risk.

 A Trial of Labor After Cesarean, often referred to as a TOLAC, simply refers to the attempt for a vaginal birth following a cesarean birth.
 At John Muir Walnut Creek's Labor and Delivery unit, there are always two obstetricians, anesthesiologist, and pediatrician in the hospital 24/7 for the rare need for emergency cesarean.

 What Are the Benefits of Planning For a TOLAC Rather Than a Scheduled Cesarean?